Crypto Glossary

 Faucet

-A platform that distributes small amounts of cryptocurrency for free, typically to help new users get started.
-Solana Faucet is an example - you claim free SOL every hour.
+A platform that distributes small amounts of cryptocurrency to users, typically to help newcomers get started with blockchain.
+Solana Faucet is an example - you earn SOL rewards through engagement and learning.

 Fiat